 Check out the above video on YouTube.

-To run MotionScope, click on Apps/Examples in the top-right menu and scroll over to MotionScope in Apps, then click on Run.
+To run MotionScope, click on the ☰ icon in the upper right corner and select Apps/Examples.
+Then scroll over to MotionScope in Apps, then click on Run.

 Choose a well-lighted setting for your Vizy and orient it mostly level.
 Find an ordinary object – like a ball, but anything you can easily toss is good.

 In general, you want to set the camera at a high framerate and low shutter speed to minimize motion blur, which can make it difficult for Vizy to accurately determine the position of your object(s) in each frame.
 However, lowering the shutter speed can create dark, underexposed images.
 You can counter this by increasing the brightness slider and/or using an environment that’s well-lighted.

 Here's our recommended camera setup that minimizes motion blur:

 First, we need to capture footage of the motion we want to analyze.
 Click on the Capture tab.